idaviktoria/CIBUS/README.md

 * `git add .`  for all staging all files
 * `git add <file name> <file name>` , for staging specific file.
 Requires minimum one filename but can take in multiple filenames seperated by whitespace
 * `git commit -m "<commit message>"` the commit message should briefly describe the changes you have made to the branch
-* `git push origin <branch name>` for pushing the commited code to the common remote github repository
+* `git push origin <branch name>` for pushing the commited code to the remote github repository

 ### Pulling code
 * `git pull origin <branch name>` To pull the changes from the remote repository